nzcoward/onyx-products/README.md

 Unlike controllers where we might consider constructor injection, method injection in minimal APIs makes it clear the scope of the dependencies when passing into the function.

 ### d) Standardisation
+Using a response DTO means we can give meaning to our responses upon which clients can take action.
+It might be fine to consider a poco style response, but using e.g. JSON:API will help to inform the caller what they can (or can not) do.

+### e)